-The University of Louisville offers a part-time program for candidates who find it necessary to study law on a part-time basis.
-While the program offers a slightly reduced course load, it requires a substantial commitment.
+Brandeis School of Law offer a part-time program with a reduced course load.
 The courses are offered during the day, with times ranging Monday-Friday 9:00 a.m. to 5:30 p.m.

 Ideal candidates for the part-time program have flexible schedules, and candidates who are working full-time must have a flexible work schedule during the daytime hours.
 Candidates must remember that law school is demanding and many activities that are designed for students' academic and professional success take place outside of scheduled classroom time.
 Candidates will want to also set aside time for the Structured Study Group program, study groups, career services workshops, student life workshops, etc. In addition, faculty members may occasionally schedule make-up class sessions at a time other than the regular meeting time.

 Courses per semester: Three to four, depending on your schedule

 Program length: Four or Five years